rexionmars/snake/README.md

   |
   +-- Standard Library for scripts (temporary)

-examples/
-  |
-  +-- This folder contains examples of programs made in SNAKE

 snake.py
   |
   +-- This file is the principal and contain base functions

-outdir/
-  |
-  +-- This folder contains output x86_64 binary generated
-      from assembly

 ```
 ## SNAKE usage